Masked Mixers II

 The gap is even larger when we consider that the mixer occupies a much smaller memory footprint for identical $d_m, n_l$ parameters.
 If we match the mixer to the $d_m=1024, n_l=4$ transformer’s memory on device by doubling the $n_l \to 8$, the mixer reaches 1.65/1.37 train/test loss using the same compute (4x V100s, 6h) as the above transformer.
 This would be expected to require hundreds or thousands (!) of epochs for the transformer to match, and in that way one could claim that the mixer is hundreds or thousands of times as efficient an autoencoder as a transformer.

-Fineweb Modeling Efficiency
+Fineweb Causal Language Modeling Efficiency

 The goal of a machine learning algorithm is to minimize some loss function on a dataset efficiently, and the hope is that the minimization process and dataset are sufficient to generalize to the task you actually want to perform (typically representation by a ‘test’ or ‘evaluation’ dataset).
 The choice of a loss function, the model architecture to use, the optimization approach, the amount of compute employed, and the dataset are all important factors in whether the generalization actually occurs.